Northern-Tornadoes-Project/insights/README.md

 After providing event details such as the event name, folder name, and date, the upload process is broken into 3 distinct uploads: the `framepos.txt` file, the event panoramas, and the comparison panoramas.

-**_Uploading the framepos file._** NTP 360 is designed around the `NCTech iSTAR Pulsar` camera workflow.
+**_Uploading the framepos file._** CSSL 360 is designed around the `NCTech iSTAR Pulsar` camera workflow.
 Once data formation through `NCTech Immersive Studio` is complete, a `framepos` text file is created, storing all of the necessary geospatial data for each photo.
-NTP 360 parses this data and uses it to plot map points, populate a `Details` pane alongside the 360 view, and more.
+CSSL 360 parses this data and uses it to plot map points, populate a `Details` pane alongside the 360 view, and more.

 <img width="400" src="./assets/images/360_upload1.png" />

-**_Uploading the event panoramas._** After counting the number of data entries in the `framepos.txt` file, NTP 360 determines the number of panoramas that it expects to be uploaded.
+**_Uploading the event panoramas._** After counting the number of data entries in the `framepos.txt` file, CSSL 360 determines the number of panoramas that it expects to be uploaded.
 Note that only numerically chronological file names, i.e., `0000000000`, `0000000001`, `0000000002`, etc. are accepted.

 <img width="400" src="./assets/images/360_upload2.png" />

-**_Uploading the comparison panoramas._** NTP 360 references the latitude and longitude values for each panorama and uses the `Google Street View API` to fetch the closest available panorama for each of the uploaded `iSTAR Pulsar` panoramas.
+**_Uploading the comparison panoramas._** CSSL 360 references the latitude and longitude values for each panorama and uses the `Google Street View API` to fetch the closest available panorama for each of the uploaded `iSTAR Pulsar` panoramas.
 A copyable/downloadable list of panorama IDs is then given to be entered into `Street View Download 360` for exporting.
 Note that each comparison panorama file must be named after its panorama ID.

 <img width="400" src="./assets/images/360_upload3.png" />

 > `03` Viewing Event Path Uploads (Screen and VR)

-NTP 360 uses `Three.js` to create a spherical texture map view of each panorama and `CameraControls` to look around the view.
+CSSL 360 uses `Three.js` to create a spherical texture map view of each panorama and `CameraControls` to look around the view.
 The following are the controls for the 360 view:

 <img width="800" src="./assets/images/NTP_360_controls.png">